-An essential component of a modern, comprehensive medical treatment plan, therapeutic massage offers life-changing pain relief and healing for patients who are recovering from breast cancer, mastectomy, liposuction, joint replacement, surgery, and other painful musculoskeletal injuries, diseases and conditions.
+An essential component of a modern, comprehensive medical treatment plan, post-mastectomy massage offers life-changing pain relief and healing for patients who are recovering from breast cancer, mastectomy, lumpectomy, and other painful breast surgeries.
 Through therapeutic massage, we can work to relieve your pain, improve your range of motion and help you overcome the physical and mental obstacles to feeling like yourself again.

-Developed by our founders, Sally Spurgeon and Jennifer Shulte-Denman, the Spurgeon-Shulte Method™ is the first and only breast massage to be approved and endorsed by the National Certification Board for Therapeutic Massage and Bodywork.
+Developed by Sally Spurgeon, The Spurgeon Method™ is approved and endorsed by the National Certification Board for Therapeutic Massage and Bodywork.
 Bringing her professional perspective as a massage therapist to her own personal battle with breast cancer, Sally was inspired to create this groundbreaking hands-on approach to recovery that combines massage, bodywork and lymphatic drainage techniques to aid in healing — both physically and mentally.

 Thérapie specializes in breast massage, in Las Vegas, NV, for breast health and for issues that arise following breast surgery.
 Call today to make an appointment and discover how good healthy breasts can feel!

 The Spurgeon Method™ is an integral part of the Ayurvedic Breast Massage offered at The Chopra Center in Carlsbad, CA. Read more here